mtaltn/PureSOLWorkCase/README.md

 ● **Decorator Pattern:** A structural design pattern, allows behavior to be added to objects dynamically without affecting the behavior of other objects from the same class.
 It's useful for extending functionality in a flexible and reusable way by wrapping objects with new behaviors or responsibilities.

+● **Property Pattern Matching:** It allows writing cleaner and more understandable code in C#.
+This technique, used to control certain properties of objects, provides flexibility in if and switch statements and increases the readability of the code.

 ## Api Gateway

 ● **Ocelot Api Gateway:** An API gateway solution used as an entry point in microservice architectures, routing and managing incoming requests.